Paxman (engines)

-Paxman is a major British brand of diesel engines.
-Ownership has changed on a number of occasions since the company's formation in 1865, and now the brand is part of MAN Diesel & Turbo.
+Paxman was a major British brand of diesel engines.
+Ownership has changed on a number of occasions from the company's formation in 1865, and the brand is now part of MAN Energy Solutions.
 At its peak, the Paxman works covered 23 acre and employed over 2,000 people.
 Early Paxman diesel engines (with "Comet" indirect injection cylinder heads, designed by Sir Harry Ricardo) carried the name Paxman Ricardo.

 History

 Davey Paxman

 Paxman was founded by James Noah Paxman, Henry and Charles Davey as Davey, Paxman & Davey, Engineers in 1865, later Davey, Paxman & Co. which became a limited company in 1898.
 In 1920 the company became a member of the Agricultural & General Engineers (AGE) combine.
 In 1932 AGE collapsed and Paxman emerged as Davey Paxman & Co (Colchester) Ltd.

 Davey, Paxman and Davey conducted business as general engineers and ironworkers.
 The company manufactured steam engines, boilers, agricultural machinery, and mill gearing.
 By the early 1870s the company was supplying machinery to the Kimberley diamond mines in South Africa.